What is a Healthy School?

 Kennett School is also implimenting SEAL which stands for Social and Emotional Aspects of Learning.
 This is a focus on teaching social and emotional and behavioural skills to all children.

-Kennett School has its own kitchen and attractive, well balanced meals are served on a cafeteria basis, with a choice of two main courses, plus an extra vegetarian choice if required, and at least two desserts.
+Kennett School has its own kitchen and attractive well balanced meals are served on a cafeteria basis, with a choice of a meat and a vegetarian option alongside a daily jacket potato with a choice of topping e.g. cheese, beans, tuna etc. There is also a salad bar which all children can help themselves too.
+The children are also offered a choice of desert alongside a fruit option.
 Children sit with their friends and are supervised by the Cook and Midday Supervisors.
-The quality of the food provided by the kitchen is particularly good and we have a high proportion of children taking this lunchtime option.
-We are happy to show any prospective parent the food available and invite new pupils and their parents to sample this service on one of the open mornings prior to new Reception intake.
+The quality of the food provided by the kitchen caterers is particularly good and we have a high proportion of children taking this lunchtime option.

 Throughout the year the kitchen staff also prepare special "themed" menus linked to events happening outside of school.
 Examples of these have been World Cup, Guy Fawkes and Wimbledon menus.

-To see this term's menu, click the logo below.
+To see this term's menu, click on Bubble and Squeak below.

 Your child will qualify for free school meals if you are currently receiving Income Support or Income Based Job Seekers Allowance.
 Application forms are available from the school office.
 The system that we have for payment and serving of meals means that it is not obvious to others that your child is receiving free school meals.

-At Kennett, we actively promote healthy eating so we ask that no fizzy drinks, chocolate bars, sweets, crisps etc be brought into school either in packed lunches or snacks.
+At Kennett Primary, we actively promote healthy eating so we ask that fizzy drinks, chocolate bars and sweets etc are NOT brought into school either in packed lunches or snacks.